 Anything else you’d like to share?

-We want to thank Jodie King for taking the time to share about her journey, insights and more about her life as an abstract artist.
+We want to thank Jodie King, a local Austin Texas abstract artist, for taking the time to share about her journey, insights and more about her life as an artist.
 We hope you enjoyed this interview as much as we did.